 by Katy Farber | Illustrated by Meg Sodano

-Every spring in the eastern region of the United States, the first steady, warm rain brings the migration of thousands of spotted salamanders to ponds and pools, often across busy roads.
-This crossing is magical, and secretive—most people don’t even know it happens.
+Every spring in the eastern region of the United States the first steady, warm rains bring the migration of thousands of spotted salamanders (along with other amphibians) to ponds and pools, often across busy roads.
+These crossings are magical and secretive—most people don’t even know they happen.
 Salamander Sky features a mother and daughter who go out on a rainy night to help the salamanders cross the road safely.
 This dramatic, full-color, picture book introduces the reader to the elusive spotted salamander and the perilous nighttime journey that takes place every spring.
 Amphibians worldwide desperately need protection.
 This book is a valuable tool for getting children engaged in conservation.

 - targets many of the Next Generation Science Standards for elementary school students, including life cycles, wetland habitats, diversity, adaptations and human impact